 Oil is ofter reffered to as “black gold”.
 This page is about the past 10 years of the unprocessed form of crude light oil which is traded worldwide in the unit of bbl (1 US bbl oil = 158.99 l) and in the currency of USD.

 The 10 year chart of crude oil future summarizes the chages in the price well, however, we recommend to have a look at the chart(s) below, too.

 You can find other oil charts from intraday up to 3 year here (updated every day).

 People often say that long term investments carry less risk than short term ones.

 Well, on the chart below you can see if that is true for yourself in the case of crude oil future for the past 10 years.

 You can calculate oil’s 1 month return from oil’s price today and oil’s price 30 days ago.
 You can also do the same calculation for yesterday and oil’s price 31 days ago etc. If you do this calculation for each days, you will get a curve of oil’s 1 month yield.
 The same applies to other yield periods from three months to five ears.

 This chart shows each yield curve in the past 10 years.
 It helps you to highlight how stable profits were.

-*charts have been created by using Chartoasis Sesame.
+*charts are updated monthly, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing oil’s historical prices, you can do that for free at www.chartoasis.com/sesame .